Submit additional information

 In the 1930s, a postcard with the image of Władysława Śliwińska of the Kostaks and the annotation "The most beautiful women of Europe" could be purchased throughout Europe.
 Her photographs also appeared in the press not only on the Old Continent, but also in the USA.

 Kostakówna's life accelerated.
 On 7 February, she represented Poland at the Miss Europe contest in Paris, where she won the title of first runner-up, only to travel overseas a few weeks later to take part in Miss Universum, held in Galvestone, Texas.
 However, the Pole decided to withdraw after receiving a letter from the local Catholic bishop, Christopher Edward Byrne.
-He wrote to all contestants that women were not allowed to display their charms in swimwear.
+He wrote to all participants that women were not allowed to display their charms in swimwear.

 Wladyslawa returned to the country and after seven months married Leon Sliwinski, a respected lawyer and participant in the Polish-Bolshevik war.
 Journalists did not stop following her activities and newspapers reported that she had obtained a driving licence, a sailing patent and was skiing.
 She also surprised everyone with her decision not to get involved in the entertainment industry, although she received offers from directors in Europe and Hollywood.